jflamy/owlcms4/docs/Countries.md

 ## Countries

-The following list is not exhaustive and has been compiled from questions asked on the [support forum](https://groups.google.com/g/owlcms) and from postings, pictures or videos made available on various media, and
+The following list is not exhaustive and has been compiled from questions asked on the [support forum](https://groups.google.com/g/owlcms) and from postings, pictures or videos made available on various media.

 The (\*) indicates that a translation to the local language(s) is available.
 In all cases, the competitor names and team names can be written in the local alphabet.